 As they ventured beyond the borders of Judea, Jewish communities began to settle in various parts of the Roman Empire, including North Africa, Asia Minor, and Europe.

-Babylon, in particular, became a significant center for Jewish life and scholarship.
+Babylon, in particular, became significant for Jewish life and scholarship.

 In the subsequent centuries, the diaspora expanded even further.
 Jewish merchants, scholars, and families traveled along trade routes, bringing with them their traditions and customs.